oracle/python-oracledb/doc/src/api_manual/module.rst

     .. versionchanged:: 3.0.0

-        At completion of the method, the value of :attr:`defaults.config_dir` may get changed by python-oracledb.
+        At completion of the method, the value of :attr:`oracledb.defaults.config_dir <Defaults.config_dir>` may get
+        changed by python-oracledb.

     .. versionchanged:: 2.5.0